 On the other side are preservationists and archaeologists who have watched with horror over the past 20 years as hundreds of rundown pagodas, many of which were built between the 11th and 13th centuries, have been swiftly and systematically rebuilt with little regard for their original form.
 One archaeologist was quoted in 2006 saying, “They are carrying out reconstruction based on complete fantasy… It completely obliterates any historical record of what was there.”

 But more pagodas lead to more pictures.
 And nothing seems to frighten tourism officials quite like a tourist without something to photograph.
-When Myanmar’s Ministry of Culture recently banned visitors from climbing on some of the largest structures – thus hindering their access to Bagan’s ubiquitous “sunset photo” – the country’s vice minister for tourism was adamant that the ban would “seriously impact the tourism sector.”
+When Myanmar’s Ministry of Culture banned visitors from climbing on some of the largest structures in 2016 – thus hindering their access to Bagan’s ubiquitous “sunset photo” – the country’s vice minister for tourism was adamant that the ban would “seriously impact the tourism sector.”
 While he understood the “need for the long-term conservation of pagodas … the ban should not have been imposed before an alternative viewing location had been put in place.”

 Tourism officials won.
 The ban was rolled back, and the photos continued.

-Less than a year later, the issue is being forced once again.
+Less than a year later, the issue was being forced once again.
 An earthquake in August 2016 caused significant damage to nearly 400 of Bagan’s temples, including Shwesandaw Pagoda, the site’s most popular sunset viewing spot.
 This time, instead of having tourists climb up crumbling stairs, new solutions are being proposed, including the creation of an elevated viewing area next to a nearby lake.

 Save the pagodas, sure.
 But more importantly, save the photo op.